 Sign into your social media accounts and share Huffington Post pieces, or tell the Huffington Post community what's on your mind by leaving comments through Facebook.

-Now, let's follow the journalistic credo of "trust, but verify" and review the pros and cons of the Huffington Post before we get started with it.
+Now, let's follow the journalistic credo of "trust, but verify" and review the pros and cons of the Huffington Post before we get started with it in our next tutorial.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.